IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 ## Relative Url's

-URL inter_site redirects from myinfo.store container to  myinfo.support container and vis-a-versa work as expected and intra site urls using controller actions work as expected
+URL inter_site redirects from myinfo.store container to  myinfo.support container and vis-a-versa work as expected and intra-site urls using controller actions work as expected

 Example index.cshtml from Store shows a self referenceing controller action link and a standard domain relative ``` href="/support"``` link to the support site from the store;